 If you are an Ontario Resident going out on Exchange for two consecutive terms (fall and winter), you must notify Service Ontario in order to keep your OHIP health coverage intact.
 In advance of your departure, be sure to notify Service Ontario that you will be out of the country for more than 212 days and request that your OHIP coverage remain active.
 You will need to visit Service Ontario’s Main Office with the following documents:

 - A letter from the ISSO stating that you will be absent from Ontario for a 2 term exchange – kindly email firstname.lastname@example.org to request this letter.

-- your health card proof of residency (e.g. mortgage, lease or rental agreement, property tax bill, valid driver’s licence) “
+- Your health card proof of residency (e.g. mortgage, lease or rental agreement, property tax bill, valid driver’s license).

-Please email email@example.com to know if it is necessary to keep the UHIP while you are abroad.
+Please email email@example.com to know if it is necessary to keep your UHIP while abroad.

 - What happens if there is an emergency while I am on exchange?

-In the event of an emergency, please contact Carleton’s University ISSO office by email at firstname.lastname@example.org or email@example.com or by phone at 6135206600.
+In the event of an emergency, please contact Carleton University’s ISSO office by email at firstname.lastname@example.org or email@example.com or by phone at 613-520-6600.
 It is also important that you familiarize yourself with the local emergency protocols for your host institution and region (e.g. local fire, police, ambulance, hospital services).
 In the event of a large-scale emergency, contact the Canadian Consular Services at 613-996-8885 or firstname.lastname@example.org.

 After Completing Your Exchange

 - When can I expect to see my exchange courses on my audit?